 Starter Current Draw Test

-Visually inspect the starting system for any physical defects or loose connections.
-Perform a starter current draw test after the battery been inspected and affirmed fully charged.
-Bring the engine to normal operating temperature before performing this test because a cold engine requires more current than a warm engine does.
+Inspect the starting system for any physical defects or loose connections.
+Perform a starter current draw test after the battery is inspected and fully charged.
+Bring the engine to normal operating temperature before performing this test because a cold engine requires more current than a warm engine.

 This test requires the specifications of the vehicle.
 Use an ammeter/voltage meter to test the starter's current draw.

 - Connect the test leads to the positive and negative terminals and then connect the clamp-on amp pickup around one of the battery cables.

 - Set the voltage meter to Int 18V and adjust the ammeter to read zero.

 - Disable the fuel or ignition to prevent the engine from starting during the test.

 - Observe the tester's ammeter and voltmeter as you crank the engine.